 A Degree Apprenticeship works by an employer linking with a university to provide a combined course of studying and working.
 You apply to the employer directly as you would a regular job.
-So, nothing is stopping you applying for multiple apprenticeships, degree courses, and employment.
+So, nothing is stopping you from applying for multiple apprenticeships, degree courses, and employment.

-At the same time, you work out to which route you are most suited.
+At the same time, you must work out to which route you are most suited.
 The courses provide ‘employer-focused’ education so that those studying for a degree are also getting relevant work experience in their chosen field and developing their skills professionally.

 Aimed primarily at 18 and 19-year-olds, as they leave school and college, Degree Apprenticeships are perfect for those who feel they have the academic ability to complete a degree and want to take their next step in the world of work (so that you don’t have to choose between the two).

 Degree Apprenticeships are popular because they enable candidates of all ages to complete a degree course for free, while also earning a salary and gaining invaluable work experience in the field.
 Suppose you are somebody who has worried about the cost of going to university but has always wanted to study for a bachelor’s qualification.
 In that case, a Degree Apprenticeship is a perfect solution.

 Unlike other lower levels of apprenticeship, degree apprenticeships are available in vocational subjects, which require strong academic knowledge.
 This means that the number of different apprenticeships is narrower than for intermediate or advanced apprenticeships.